ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 # Update Tile Action

-In the tile action update pass, VSMs compare the current tile state with the previous frame's tile state.
-A ping-pong buffer is used to store the previous's tile state buffer and tile table buffer.
-The tile table buffer stores the index to the physical tile texture.
+During the tile action updating pass, VSMs firstly compare the current state with the last frame's state using a ping-pong buffer storing the previous tile table buffer, containing the indices to the physical tile texture, and the previous tile state buffer.

 <p align="center">
     <img src="/resource/vsm_project/image/update_tile_action.png" width="50%" height="50%">
 </p>

-Newly added tiles in this frame will allocate a new physical tile and update the shadow rendering.
-For cached tiles, we only update the tile shadow rendering.
-There is no need to allocate an extra physical tile for the cached tile.
-We reuse the cached tile by assign it with the index copyed from the corresponding position in the previoues tile table.
+Current frame's newly added tiles will allocate a new physical tile and update the shadow rendering content.
+Cached tiles, reused by being assigned with the index copied from the corresponding position in the last frame's tile table, only update the shadow rendering, which is no need to allocate an extra physical tile.

 ```cpp
     bool bTileUsed = (TileState == TILE_STATE_USED);
     bool bPreTileUsed = (PreTileState == TILE_STATE_USED);